neoforged/.github/primers/1.21.9/index.md

         - `getTickingGenerated` -> `allChunksWithAtLeastStatus`, not one-to-one
     - `PlayerRespawnLogic` -> `PlayerSpawnFinder`, not one-to-one
     - `ServerChunkCache` no longer takes in the `ChunkProgressListener`
+    - `ServerEntityGetter#getNearestEntity` now has an overload that takes in a `TagKey` of entities instead of a class
     - `ServerLevel` no longer takes in the `ChunkProgressListener`
         - `waitForChunkAndEntities` -> `waitForEntities`, not one-to-one
 - `net.minecraft.server.level.progress`